tonsky/FiraCode/README.md

 - [Troubleshooting](https://github.com/tonsky/FiraCode/wiki#troubleshooting)
 - [News & Updates](https://twitter.com/FiraCode)

-### Sponsors

-Fira Code is a personal, free-time project with no funding and a huge [feature request backlog](https://github.com/tonsky/FiraCode/issues).
-If you love it, consider supporting its development via [GitHub Sponsors](https://github.com/sponsors/tonsky) or [Patreon](https://patreon.com/tonsky).
-Any help counts!

 ### What’s in the box?

 Left: ligatures as rendered in Fira Code.
 Right: same character sequences without ligatures.